Global Trade Alert

 • Affected sectors: energy, agricultural commodities, services

-Localisation (1)
+Localisation (2)

 The recorded action refers to local operations and local content requirements.

-• Affected sectors: energy (energy commodity shipments)
+• Affected sectors: energy (energy commodity shipments and oil)

-• Implementing jurisdictions: United States of America
+• Implementing jurisdictions: India and United States of America

 Other (2)